Czechoslovak tree for World of Tanks proposal by phdr_vrba

 Samohybný Protiletadlový Kanón na podvozku TVP

-Fake, see tier 8 TD for actual vehicle. although this is not that much different, it just assumes the AA loading rack for the R11 gun.
+Fake, see tier 8 TD for actual vehicle.
+Although this is not that much different, it just assumes the AA loading rack for the R11 gun.

 Zb 5913-S Zb 5913-S